nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-05-26-sale_readiness_checklist.md

 - **Plan for Debt Reduction:** Develop a clear, achievable plan for reducing debt, emphasizing your commitment to financial stability.

-## Cunducting a Legal Compliance Review
+## Conducting a Legal Compliance Review

 <center>
 <img alt="what does it take to sell a business" src="/images/content/legal.png" title="sell a business quickly" style="width: 63%; height: 63%">